 Legal obligations aside, accessibility matters in any website design and development.

-You can retrofit your website for ADA Section 508 compliance without much difficulty.
+You can retrofit your website for WCAG 2.0 compliance without much difficulty.
 But accessibility is easier to achieve and maintain throughout the life cycle when designers and developers build it in as they update a site or build from scratch.
-Write an ADA 508 compliance checklist and an ongoing plan to comply with WCAG 2.0 and maintain high accessibility throughout the project’s lifecycle.
+Write a WCAG 2.0 compliance checklist and an ongoing plan to maintain high accessibility throughout the project’s lifecycle.
 Your company style guide is the ideal home for these documents.

 I usually break up the tasks of creating an accessible website into three areas: Visual Design, Content, and Functionality, because of the specific skill sets and role responsibilities each requires.